j0sephsasson/numpy-RNN/README.md

 * This implementation follows the keras implementation 1 (there are two), where the hidden state is multiplied with a recurrent weight kernel denoted by 'U'
 * Implementation 2 concatenates the inputs, denoted by 'X', with the hidden state 'h', into term 'z', then multiplies this with the weight kernel.
 A lot of publications I've seen online utilize implementatin 2.
+* BPTT is computed after each batch, as opposed to forward-prop through the entire dataset and then back-prop through the entire dataset in reverse.

 <br>